AlexLTK1/webscrapingnotes/README.md

-# webscrapingnotes
+# What is this?
-my notes for all the web scraping methods, best practices and proxy.
+This is just my notes for scrapy, its web scraping methods, best practices and proxy.

 # Compare to beatiful soup and selenium
 Beautiful soup is good for small scale web scraping application where the data you want is returned in the html response.